puravi-238/SAC-Web-Task-2022-23/README.md

 Requirements : HTML , CSS, Frameworks(such as Bootstrap, Materialize, etc.)

 #### Que.
 4
-Create a web page  which is given below using plain HTML, CSS.<br/>You are also allowed to use frameworks like Bootstrap, Material UI. and Make it responsive.
+Create a web page  which is given below using plain HTML, CSS.<br/>You are also allowed to use frameworks like Bootstrap, Material UI. and Make it responsive.<br/>
 ![image](https://myoctocat.com/assets/images/base-octocat.svg)

 ## Group C: Backend